nodecosmos/charybdis/charybdis/README.md

 </p>

 #### Charybdis is a ORM layer on top of `scylla_rust_driver` focused on easy of use and performance

-## Breaking changes

-As of `0.4.13` UDT fields must be in the same order as they are in the database.
-This is due to scylla driver limitation that does not support named bind values.
-Earlier versions would automatically order fields by name, but this is no longer the case as ORM could not work with exiting UDTs.

 ## Usage considerations: